peterwittek/qml-rg/README.md

 Coding exercises:

-- Teach an agent to learn Doom.
+- Teach an agent to learn playing Doom.
 OpenAI Gym is a collection of environments in which you can benchmark reinforcement learning algorithms.
 It was officially announced at NIPS in December 2016.
 The classical first-person shooter Doom is [one of the possible environments](https://gym.openai.com/envs#doom).
 Choose a reinforcement learning and see how it performs in one of the Doom subtasks.

 - Do the same thing with simulated quantum agents.
 See, for instance, [this paper](https://arxiv.org/abs/1401.4997) or [this one](https://arxiv.org/abs/1601.07358).